 The prime objective of PEDP-4 is to ensure an efficient, inclusive and equitable primary education system through a child friendly physical learning environment.
 Infrastructural development in terms of construction of class rooms and wash blocks, installation of safe drinking water points plays an important role in achieving the sustainable physical learning environment.
 Department of Public Health Engineering (DPHE) is solely responsible to provide the facilities of quality water supply and sanitation in the primary schools of Bangladesh.
 As per MoU signed in between DPE and DPHE in September 15, 2019, DPHE will install 15,000 new water points and construct 58,000 Wash Blocks in the primary schools of Bangladesh throughout the program tenure of 5 years.
 Furthermore, DPHE will conduct water quality tests of earlier installed 65,000 water points and major maintenance of wash blocks constructed during PEDP-3.
-From the beginning of the project until November'2019 DPHE installed 388 new water points although no new Wash Blocks were constructed during this period.
-In this tenure, DPHE conducted major maintenance of 752 wash blocks.
+From the beginning of the project until November'2019 DPHE installed 183 new water points although no new Wash Blocks were constructed during this period.
+In this tenure, DPHE conducted major maintenance of 689 wash blocks.

-The sole purpose of this study is to identify any concern or issue related to the environmental safeguard due to the installation of water points and major maintenance of wash blocks from July' 2018 to November' 2019.
+The sole purpose of this study is to identify any concern or issue related to the environmental safeguard due to the installation of water points and major maintenance of wash blocks from Jan' 20 to June'20.
 The study is based on the environmental safeguard screening conducted during construction and post implementation stages.
 The screening format is prepared after the approved EMF guidelines of DPE for PEDP-4.
 The screening included different environmental safeguard indicators such as loss of agricultural land, blockage in the drainage system, provision to access safe drinking water, provision of hand washing and hygiene facility etc.

 The screening was conducted by DPHE officials at the Upazilla level which were duly verified in district level and compiled in DPHE headquarter.
-The environmental monitoring screening confirmed no significant instances or issues that may hamper or influence the environmental safety during the reporting tenure.
+It is fact that COVID-19 situation slowed down the overall construction and implementation progress.
+However, the environmental monitoring screening confirmed no significant instances or issues that may hamper or influence the environmental safety during the reporting tenure.
 Being an implementing agency, DPHE would like to uphold this status in its ongoing and upcoming works related to infrastructural development.